h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_automl.rst

     .. tab-container:: Python
         :title: Python

-        To enable the algorithm, ``pysparkling`` has to be executed with the extra driver option as:
+        To enable the algorithm on YARN, ``pysparkling`` has to be executed with the extra driver option as:

         .. code:: shell